Omaha Target shooting: Police detail timeline of events

 12:04 p.m. – Suspect walks west through the store still holding the rifle.

-12:05 p.m. – Officer Vanerheiden and a Nebraska State Trooper immediately enter the southwest GM entrance.
+12:05 p.m. – Officer Vanderheiden and a Nebraska state trooper immediately enter the southwest entrance.

 12:06 p.m. – Suspect is shot by Officer Vanderheiden.